We work with traditional fishing communities to promote a rights-based approach to fisheries management.

-We advocate for fairer, healthier and more sustainable fisheries, to benefit marine life and the millions of coastal people that depend on them.
+We advocate for fairer, healthier and more sustainable fisheries, to benefit marine life and the hundreds of millions of coastal people that depend on fishing.

 From small-scale octopus to artisanal shark and industrial tuna fisheries, our work has guided new fisheries legislation at local, national and international levels.